 General Remarks The subjects are located within an established residential area convenient for most amenities.
-At the time of inspection the property was found to be in reasonable condition having regard to age and character with no defects which were thought to affect saleability.
-The property has a rear extension and our valuation assumes all required Local Authority permissions are available.
+At the time of inspection the property was found to be in reasonable condition having regard to age and character.
+Any repair items noted are capable of remedy with a routine maintenance programme.
 Essential Repairs None.
-Estimated cost of essential repairs £ Retention recommended?
-Yes No Amount £
+Estimated cost of essential repairs £ Retention recommended?Yes X No Amount £

 Comment on Mortgageability

-The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider.
+The property forms suitable mortgage provider. le security for mortgage purposes subject to the specific lending criteria o f any

 Valuations

 Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?
-Yes
+L 270,00 £ 270,00 £ 250,00 £ 250,00 Yes X

 Buy To Let Cases

 What is the reasonable range of monthly rental income for the property assuming a letting on a 6 month Short Assured Tenancy basis?

 Is the property in an area where there is a steady demand for rented accommodation of this type?

 Declaration

-Signed Security Print Code [544245 = 5664] Electronically signed by:-
+Signed Surveyor's name Security Print Code [519904 = 6575 ] Electronically signed by:- Graeme F Stewart

-Surveyor's name Professional qualifications Graeme F Stewart
+Professional qualifications Dipsurv MRICS

-• Dip Surv MRICS
+Company name J & E Shepherd

-Company name Address J & E Shepherd 22 Miller Road, Ayr, Ayrshire, KA7 2AY
+Address 22 Miller Road, Ayr, Ayrshire, KA7 2AY

 elephone 01292 267987

 Fax 01292 611521

-Report date
+Report date Report date 19th April 2022